Shaurya10101/everyday-series-assignment/README.md

 # Reddit Summary MCP Server

-A specialized MCP (Machine Control Protocol) server that analyzes Reddit user data to generate insightful summaries from posts and comments.
+A specialized MCP (Model Control Protocol) server that analyzes Reddit user data to generate insightful summaries from posts and comments.

 ## Features